The Shallot

 • On our submission page via Duosuma: here.
 It will open for submissions on the date listed above (as open calls go live).

 • The Shallot is open to artists with lived mental and emotional health experiences.
+Artists in all locations/countries are invited to apply.

 • What we publish